 American Literature Since 1855 is a study of American authors from the Age of Realism through the Modern Period, with emphasis on literary trends and major authors through analysis of representative texts.
-PREREQUISITE: ENG 1111 Composition I. Lecture.
+PREREQUISITE: ENG 1111 Composition I or consent of instructor.
+Lecture.
 IAI: H3 915